BrunoQuaresma/blog/content/blog/how-to-store-tokens-safely/index.md

 Cookies are a good tool for this scenario.
 Of course, you should follow some guidelines to make it safe to do so, such as set the cookie as `secure`, `httpOnly`, and `SameSite=strict`.
 The `secure` flag ensures that the cookie is sent only over `https` connections, the `httpOnly` flag makes the cookie inaccessible on the client, so malicious scripts cannot see your sensitive data in `document.cookies`, and the `SameSite=strict` flag blocks cookies from being sent to an external domain.

-Since the cookie is not available on client side, we need to create some backend logic to fetch the token and store in memory.
-You can create a BFF(backend for frontends) using a web framework like Rails, Django, Phoenix, Laravel, etc. or you can use lambdas which are very easy and fast to move on.
+Since the cookie is not available on the client, we need to create some backend logic to fetch the token and store it in memory.
+You can create a BFF(backend for frontends) using a web framework like Rails, Django, Phoenix, Laravel, etc., or you can use lambdas which are very easy and fast to move on.
 I recommend that you use Netlify Functions or Zeit.
-Let's see how it looks like.
+Let's see how it works.

 ### Login Flow